adnanzameer/AdvancedTaskManager/README.md

 * Submitted Date/Time
 * Started By

-The list of current features are as follow:
+The list of current features is as follows:
 * [Task ordering](#task-ordering)
 * [Deadline field for the content approval](#deadline-field-for-the-content-approval-optional)
 * [User notifications associated with the task](#user-notifications-associated-with-the-task)